Joan Chen: 2000–present: International acclaim

+In 2014, Chen served as a jury member at the 71st Venice International Film Festival.
+In the same year, Chen presided over the jury for the 51st Golden Horse Awards.
+In 2023 she played a caring and compassionate mother to a rebellious teenager in the coming of age comedy-drama Dìdi directed by Sean Wang.
+Angi Han of The Hollywood Reporter wrote of her performance, that the "role often trusts her remarkable ability to convey a lifetime’s worth of regret or joy or swallowed anger through a simple gaze".
+For her performance she was nominated for the Independent Spirit Award for Best Supporting Performance.

 Personal life

+In 1981, Chen left China to study at the State University of New York at New Paltz, before transferring to the California State University, Northridge.

+From 1985 to 1990, Chen was married to actor Jim "Jimmy" Lau.

+In 1989, she became a naturalized citizen of the United States.

-Chen was formerly married to actor Jim "Jimmy" Lau from 1985 to 1990.
-Chen married her second husband, cardiologist Peter Hui, on January 18, 1992.
+On January 18, 1992, Chen married her second husband, cardiologist Peter Hui.
 They have two daughters.
 They live in San Francisco, California.

-During her early years in California, Chen attended California State University, Northridge.
-In 1989, she became a naturalized citizen of the United States.
-On April 9, 2008, Chen wrote an article entitled "Let the Games Go On" for the Washington Post objecting to the politicization of the 2008 Summer Olympics in Beijing.
+On April 9, 2008, Chen wrote an article entitled "Let the Games Go On" for The Washington Post objecting to the politicization of the 2008 Summer Olympics in Beijing.

 Charitable work

 In May 2008, Chen appeared alongside James Kyson Lee, Silas Flensted, and Amy Hanaialiʻi Gilliom in a public service announcement for the Banyan Tree Project campaign to stop HIV/AIDS-related stigma in Asian & Pacific Islander communities.

 In October 2008, Chen made the cover of Trends Health magazine alongside actresses Ke Lan (柯蓝) and Ma Yili (马伊琍) to promote the Chinese Pink Ribbon Breast Cancer Prevention campaign.

 On January 8, 2010, Chen attended, alongside Nancy Pelosi, Nicole Kidman, and Joe Torre, the ceremony to help Family Violence Prevention Fund break ground on a new center located in the Presidio of San Francisco intended to combat violence against women and children.
 During the ceremony, Chen performed an excerpt from the documentary play The Thumbprint of Mukhtar Mai (presented as part of "Seven").

 On January 15, 2010, Chen was set to appear, along with other Asian American personalities, in a series of videos supporting the Center for the Pacific Asian Family.